alexjercan/stack-lang-c/README.md

 (backslash) character.
 For example `"Hello, World\n"` is a valid string in stack.

+##### 1.3.4. memory

+The `memory` data type is part of the stack compiler.
+The memory is a C pointer.
+It has special functions to initialize and use.

 #### 1.4.
 Functions

 Functions are defined using the `func` keyword.
 After the `func` keyword comes